Leverage the value of your sales ledger as collateral for a business loan

 GET ACCESS TO CASH FAST

-Do you have cash tied up in unpaid invoices affecting your cash flow?
-Invoice discounting allows you to sell your unpaid invoices to a loan provider for a cash advance that reflects a percentage of the invoice’s value.
+Most SMME’s simply cannot afford to offer customers payment terms of 30 days or more, there is not enough liquidity to allow for this.
+If you have cash tied up in unpaid invoices affecting your cash flow, invoice discounting allows you to sell your unpaid invoices to private lenders for a cash advance that reflects a percentage of the invoice’s value.
+This is also often referred to as invoice factoring and invoice finance.

 No more strain on small to medium businesses waiting for payments!

-Invoice Discounting (sometimes also referred to as Invoice Factoring or Debtors Funding) are bridging finance facilities where money is advanced to you by ‘selling’ your future income to a bridging company, who then collects the debt.
+Invoice Discounting (sometimes also referred to as Invoice Factoring or Debtors Funding) is a bridging finance facility where money is advanced to you by ‘selling’ your future income to a bridging company, who then collects the debt on your behalf.

 This process can take a few weeks, as the lender has to assess your business, your debtors and the risk elements of the bridging facility.